 Maintaining normal water pressure is vital for your water supply pipes to function properly.
 A significant increase in the water pressure can lead to a burst pipe or a failed plumbing fixture such as a faucet or toilet.
 As pressure increases, the pipes won’t be able to contain it, causing a rupture.
 If you suspect your water pressure is too high, you can check it by attaching a pressure gauge to a sink spout and turning on the faucet.
 The pressure will move the needle on the gauge and display the water pressure in psi (pounds per square inch).
 The water pressure in most homes is between 30-50 psi and in most cases it should not exceed 60 psi to avoid damage to pipes and plumbing fixtures.
 If your home’s water pressure is too high, a plumber can install a pressure reducing valve to adjust it down to safer levels.

-Pipes are meant to last a long time, and the vast majority of them provide many decades of reliable service.
+Pipes are meant to last a long time and the vast majority of them provide many decades of reliable service.
 However, that doesn't mean pipes will last indefinitely.
 Sometimes years of slow building corrosion will cause a pipe to fail.
 Corrosion can be caused by a pH imbalance in the water, a minor issue at first that over time becomes more takes its toll on water pipes.
 If you have hard water and your water supply pipes are made of galvanized iron, the minerals inside the water slowly wear down the galvanized coating (which itself can cause dangerous lead poisoning) and expose the iron pipe beneath.
 In time, the iron turns to rust (iron oxide) and gradually narrows the diameter of the pipe so that water can barely get through the pipe.
 Your pipe may burst or it may just close itself off and prohibit water flow altogether.

 If you experience a burst pipe, it is important to determine the exact cause in order to prevent the problem from recurring.
 An experienced, licensed Roto-Rooter plumber can inspect your plumbing, determine your home’s water pressure and make any necessary adjustments.
 And, our water cleanup team can also remove water and dry your home professionally in the event of a burst or leaking pipe.